stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 ### Generate keychain and get mainnet tokens in Windows

 To setup the miner, first we need to generate a keychain.
-With this keychain, we'll purchase some BTC from a crytpocurrency exchange, and then use that BTC to start mining.
+With this keychain, we'll purchase some BTC from a cryptocurrency exchange, and then use that BTC to start mining.

 To get a keychain, the simplest way is to use the `stacks-cli`.
 We'll use the `stx make-keychain` command.